Call

 Hootsuite.png

-If you’re DIYing it, you’re going to need a way to schedule and monitor your social media profiles.
+You’re going to want a way to schedule and monitor your social media profiles.
 I know I’ve talked about Hootsuite before, and no, they’re not paying me.
-It’s just a really helpful tool.
-Their free version is a little limited, but should be sufficient for marketing novices/DIYers.
 You can see people interacting with your brand and respond to messages from the app.

 What to use it for: Social media posting and monitoring